IJIJI/flitsfiets/README.md

 These are the following services:
 - Onboarding: Handles user registration and onboarding.
 There is no authentication on onboarding, hence the separation.
 - Frontend: Serves the main and onboarding web application.
+- Users: Manages user data, authentication, and user subscriptions.
+Could later be split into Users and Subscriptions/Billing.
+We are currently not doing any billing, currently wouldn't add much.
+Note: Authentication is currently not implemented.
+When it is, it will be handled by a service like keycloak and merely coördinated by this service.
 - Appointments: Manages all appointments.
-- Subscriptions: Manages sunscription plans and user subscriptions.
 - Fleet: Manages the fleet of bikes, including loaner bikes.
-- Authentication: Handles authentication and authorization using JWT tokens.

 # Development
-To get started in developing this project you should look at the [Development](./app/) documentation.
+To get started in developing this project, you should look at the [Development](./app/) documentation.